nikrays/zapret2/docs/manual.en.md

 - If a host is in neither the exclusion nor the inclusion lists, no strategy is applied, and access failure detection begins.
 If a failure occurs, the failure counter increments.
 If a success occurs or the time interval between failures exceeds `--hostlist-auto-fail-time`, the counter resets.
 When the counter reaches `--hostlist-auto-fail-threshold`, the host is added to the auto-list.
 On the next request, the host will be treated as if it were in the inclusion list.
-- Hostlist and ipset files are reloaded automatically when modified—restarting `nfqws2` is not required.
+- Hostlist and ipset files are reloaded automatically when modified - restarting `nfqws2` is not required.
 - The SIGHUP signal marks all lists for a forced reload during the processing of the next packet.
 - Each entry for a domain, IP address, or subnet must be on a new line.
 - Hostlists and ipsets support comments.
 Empty lines and lines starting with `#` are ignored.